anand0906/Big-Data/DataBricks/mount blob/README.md

 <ol>
   <li>Search for <strong>Key Vault</strong> in Azure Portal and click <strong>Create</strong>.</li>
   <li>Enter the required details like <strong>Key Vault Name</strong> and <strong>Resource Group</strong>, then click <strong>Create</strong>.</li>
+  <li>Then, assign yourself and azuredatabricks with role of 'Key Vault Adminstrator', so that databricks can communicate with keyvault</li>
   <li>Once created, go to your Key Vault and select <strong>Secrets</strong> under the Settings section.</li>
   <li>Click <strong>Generate/Import</strong> and store your <strong>Storage Account Access Key</strong>.</li>
 </ol>